awzhou/main-website/content/authors/admin/_index.md

 ---
 title: Albert Zhou
 role:
 bio: I'm an undergraduate student concentrating in molecular biology and working towards a certificate in viola performance at Princeton University.
-In my free time, I enjoy shoddily sight-reading music, taking lengthy walks, and entertaining various whimsical and short-lived obsessions.
+In my free time, I enjoy shoddily sight-reading music, taking lengthy walks, and entertaining various whimsical and (at times) short-lived obsessions.
 interests: []
 social:
   - icon: envelope